-Coconut Grove Elementary School will remain at or above the highest level on the 2005-2006 State of Florida Return on Investment (ROI) index.
+Coconut Grove Elementary School will remain at or above the highest level on the 2006-2007 State of Florida Return on Investment (ROI) index.

-The most recent data from the FLDOE indicate that in 2003, Coconut Grove Elementary School ranked at ninetieth percentile on the State of Florida ROI index.
+The most recent data from the FLDOE indicate that in 2004-2005, Coconut Grove Elementary School ranked at sixty-fourth percentile on the State of Florida ROI index.

-Given a focus on proper utilization of funding resources, Coconut Grove Elementary will rank at or above the ninetieth percentile on the State of Florida ROI index publication during the 2005 - 2006 school year.
+Given a focus on proper utilization of funding resources, Coconut Grove Elementary will rank at or above the forty-seventh percentile on the State of Florida ROI index publication during the 2006 - 2007 school year.

-PERSONS RESPONSIBLE TIMELINE STRATEGIES (Identify by titles) START END Become more informed about the use of financial resources in relation to school programs.
-Principal, Faculty, Staff, and EESAC 08/08/2005 05/24/2006 Collaborate with the district on resource allocation.
-Principal 08/08/2005 05/24/2006 Consider reconfiguration of existing resources or taking advantage of a broader resource base, e.g. private foundations, volunteer networks.
-Principal, Faculty, Staff, and EESAC 08/08/2005 05/24/2006 Consider shared use of facilities, partnering with community agencies.
-Principal, Faculty, Staff, and EESAC 08/24/2005 05/24/2006 Consider reconfiguration of existing resources or taking advantage of a broader resource base, e.g. private foundations, volunteer networks.
-Principal, Faculty, Staff, and EESAC 08/08/2005 05/24/2006
+PERSONS RESPONSIBLE TIME LINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Become more informed about the use of financial resources in relation to school programs.
+Principal, Faculty, Staff, and EESAC 08/14/2006 05/30/2007 District Strategic Plan \$0.00 Collaborate with the district on resource allocation.
+Principal 08/14/2006 05/30/2007 District Strategic Plan \$0.00 Consider reconfiguration of existing resources or taking advantage of a broader resource base, e.g. private foundations, volunteer networks.
+Principal, Faculty, Staff, and EESAC 08/14/2006 05/30/2007 District Strategic Plan \$0.00 Consider shared use of facilities, partnering with community agencies.
+Principal, Faculty, Staff, and EESAC 08/14/2006 05/30/2007 District Strategic \$0.00 Consider reconfiguration of existing resources or taking advantage of a broader resource base, e.g. private foundations, volunteer networks.
+Principal, Faculty, Staff, and EESAC 08/14/2006 05/30/2007 District Strategic Plan \$0.00

-On the next State of Florida ROI index publication, Coconut Grove Elementary will remind at or above the ninetieth percentile.
+On the next State of Florida ROI index publication, Coconut Grove Elementary will remind at or above the forty-seventh percentile.